CianciarusoCataldo/mobrix-engine-plugin-modal/README.md

 - [MoBrix-engine-types](https://github.com/CianciarusoCataldo/mobrix-engine-types) - to work easier with mobrix-engine system
 - [MoBrix-engine-tools](https://github.com/CianciarusoCataldo/mobrix-engine-tools) - to use mobrix-engine utils functions, to easily work with it
-- MoBrix-plugin-modal is written entirely with [Typescript](https://www.typescriptlang.org/)
+- This library is written entirely with [Typescript](https://www.typescriptlang.org/)

 <br>